Best Digital Scale of 2020

-Wihtout a doubt, the Editors' Choice Eufy Smart Scale C1 is the most accurate.
-On the other end, and backed up by anecdotal observations while testing, is the Bveiugn Smart Scale.
+Without a doubt, the Eufy Smart Scale C1 is the most accurate.
+On the other end, and backed up by anecdotal observations while testing is the Bveiugn Smart Scale.
 We found the Eufy to be 8x more accurate than the Bveiugn.
-Again, though, different clothing or slightly different hydration strategies will yield greater weight differences than you'd see on these polar opposites.
+Again though, different clothing or slightly different hydration strategies will yield more significant weight differences than you'd see on these opposites.
 Only with rigorous adherence to uniform weighing protocols will the accuracy of any scale actually matter.
-All of them are close enough to actual to monitor normal weight changes in a person with average discipline about their weighing protocol.
+All of them are close enough to monitor normal weight changes in a person with average discipline.

 The so-called "smart scales" all have apps, and all take some additional measurements.
 Virtually all the additional measurements that a smart scale captures are deduced from a measure of your body's resistance to a very faint (undetectable) electrical current.
 None of this data is as accurate as its more directly measured counterparts, but all different things that a smart scale attempts to communicate are deduced from the same resistance measurement.